eriiic0225/wehelp_phase1/week5/README.md

 ---

-### SELECT all rows from the member table, in descending order of time.
+#### 👾SELECT all rows from the member table, in descending order of time.

 ```bash
 mysql> SELECT * FROM member ORDER BY time DESC;